We take on any challenge

 - Epidermal nevus syndrome — A syndrome that causes abnormal skin growths, and may cause complications in the eyes, bones or brain.

-- LEOPARD syndrome (multiple lentigines syndrome) — A genetic syndrome characterized by skin spots, hearing loss, heart problems (pulmonary stenosis, abnormal EKG), short stature, genital abnormalities and learning differences.
+- Noonan syndrome with multiple lentigines — A genetic syndrome characterized by skin spots, hearing loss, heart problems (pulmonary stenosis, abnormal EKG), short stature, genital abnormalities and learning differences.

 - McCune Albright syndrome — A syndrome which causes large dark spots on the skin, bone abnormalities and early puberty.